Reggie Wayne: 2011

-2012 season
+2012

 On March 13, 2012, the Colts re-signed Wayne to a three-year contract.
-Before the 2012 Week 5 matchup with the Green Bay Packers, the news of head coach Chuck Pagano's leukemia surfaced.
+Wayne started off the season with nine receptions for 135 yards against the Chicago Bears.
+Before the Colts' Week 5 matchup with the Green Bay Packers, the news of head coach Chuck Pagano's leukemia surfaced.
 Wayne's history with Pagano goes back to his college years, where Pagano was the Hurricanes' defensive backs coach, and Pagano's hiring as the Colts' head coach was a large factor in Wayne's decision to re-sign with Indianapolis.
 In response, Wayne caught 13 passes for a career-high 212 receiving yards and a game-winning touchdown from rookie quarterback Andrew Luck; Wayne earned the AFC Offensive Player of the Week award due to his performance, the first of his career.
-In Week 12 against Buffalo Bills, Wayne broke Cris Carter's record of consecutive games with 3 or more receptions with 59 games.
+In Week 12 against Buffalo Bills, Wayne broke Cris Carter's record of consecutive games with three or more receptions with 59 games.
 He also passed former Washington Redskins receiver Art Monk for 12th on the NFL's all-time receptions list during the first half.
+In the 2012 season, Wayne had 106 receptions for 1,355 receiving yards and five receiving touchdowns.
+He was named to his sixth Pro Bowl.

-During the wild-card game against the Baltimore Ravens, Wayne had 114 yards on nine receptions and moved into second in career playoff catches with 92 — only 59 behind leader Jerry Rice.
-However, the Colts lost the game 24-9.
+During the Wild Card Round against the Baltimore Ravens, Wayne had 114 yards on nine receptions and moved into second in career playoff catches with 92–59 behind leader Jerry Rice.
+However, the Colts lost the game, 24–9.
+He was ranked 21st by his fellow players on the NFL Top 100 Players of 2013.

 Wayne was selected as the wide receiver for USA Football's 2012 All-Fundamentals Team, which honors 26 NFL players each year for executing the fundamentals of their position.

-2013 season
+2013

-In 2013, Wayne again posted 100 yards against Jacksonville in Week 4.
+In the 2013 season, Wayne recorded five receptions for 100 yards and a touchdown against Jacksonville in Week 4, a 37–3 victory.
 In a Week 6 loss to San Diego, Wayne became the ninth player to reach 1,000 career receptions.
-However, a week later, Wayne tore his ACL; it was announced the next day that he would miss the remainder of the 2013 season.
+However, a week later, Wayne tore his ACL during a 39–33 victory over Denver, in Peyton Manning's first bout against the Colts since leaving Indianapolis in 2012; it was announced the next day that he would miss the remainder of the 2013 season.
 The injury also ended his consecutive games played streak at 189, the third-longest for a wide receiver in NFL history.